 9.3.
 If the Standard Contractual Clauses apply, nothing in this Section varies or modifies the Standard Contractual Clauses nor affects any supervisory authority’s or data subject’s rights under the Standard Contractual Clauses.

 10.1.
 Subscriber agrees that ACG will have the right to transfer personal Personal Data to ACG or its affiliates located in the United States, the United Kingdom, and/or Australia.
 Except for the foregoing transfers to ACG or its affiliates, ACG shall not transfer the Personal Data (nor permit the Personal Data to be transferred) to any jurisdiction other than those to which transfers are permitted under the Data Protection Laws unless ACG has first obtained Subscriber’s prior written consent and takes such measures as are necessary to ensure the transfer is in compliance with Data Protection Laws.
-Such measures may include (without limitation) transferring the Personal Data to a recipient in a country that the European Commission has decided provides adequate protection for Personal Data, to a recipient that has achieved binding corporate rules authorization in accordance with Data Protection Laws, or to a recipient that has executed standard contractual clauses adopted or approved by the European Commission or is an approved EU-U.S. or Swiss-U.S. Privacy Shield member.
+Such measures may include (without limitation) transferring the Personal Data to a recipient in a country that the European Commission has decided provides adequate protection for Personal Data, to a recipient that has achieved binding corporate rules authorization in accordance with Data Protection Laws, or to a recipient that has executed standard contractual clauses adopted or approved by the European Commission.
 The Standard Contractual Clauses will not apply to Personal Data that is not transferred, either directly or via onward transfer, outside the European Economic Area (“EEA“).

 10.2.
 If any Personal Data transfer between Subscriber and ACG requires the execution of the Standard Contractual Clauses in order to comply with the Data Protection Laws (where Subscriber is the entity exporting Personal Data to ACG outside the EEA), the parties hereby agree that the Standard Contractual Clauses contained in Annex B shall be effective and further agree to take all other actions required to legitimize the transfer.